-Spousal Support in Quebec
+Spousal Support — Quebec

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Spousal support is not automatic — the person asking for it must first establish entitlement.
-There are three main bases: compensatory (you gave up career opportunities for the family), needs-based (you are at a financial disadvantage after the separation), or contractual (there is an existing agreement).
+Spousal support is not automatic.
+The Supreme Court's Bracklow v.
+Bracklow (1999) set the framework: the person asking has to establish entitlement on at least one of three bases — compensatory (you gave up career opportunities for the family), needs-based (you're at a financial disadvantage after separation), or contractual (an existing agreement governs).

 After 20 years of marriage — or when the "rule of 65" applies (age plus years of marriage equals 65) — support may be indefinite.
-Periodic spousal support payments are taxable income for the recipient and tax-deductible for the payer.
+Periodic spousal support is taxable to the recipient and deductible to the payer — the structure that lump-sum payments don't get.

 When does it apply?